Geredex/KK/replit.md

 ## Overview

 DEX is a comprehensive tournament management application specifically designed for Shito Ryu Karate kumite tournaments.
-The system enables tournament organizers to create and manage knockout-style tournaments with 16 or 32 participants, featuring authentic karate scoring (ippon, wazari, yuko), warning system with automatic elimination at 5 warnings, customizable rounds (1-20), timer presets with sound alerts, and belt color identification (red/blue).
-The application provides a streamlined interface for tournament setup, player registration with automatic belt color assignment, bracket visualization, and real-time match management with professional karate scoring and elimination rules.
+The system enables tournament organizers to create and manage knockout-style tournaments with 2-128 participants, featuring authentic karate scoring (ippon, wazari, yuko), warning system with automatic elimination at 5 warnings, customizable rounds (1-20), timer presets with sound alerts, and belt color identification (red/blue).
+The application provides a streamlined interface for tournament setup with flexible player counts, player registration with automatic belt color assignment, bracket visualization, and real-time match management with professional karate scoring and elimination rules.

 ## User Preferences